lawnjelly/Misc/Optimization/cpu/cpu.md

 When manually timing functions, it is usually a good idea to run the function many times (say 1000 or more times), instead of just once (unless it is a very slow function).
 A large part of the reason for this is that timers often have limited accuracy, and CPUs will schedule processes in a haphazard manner, so an average over a series of runs is more accurate than a single measurement.

+## Caches

+Something else to be particularly aware of, especially when comparing timing results of two different versions of a function, is that the results can be highly dependent on whether the data is in the CPU cache or not.
+CPUs don't load data directly from main memory, because although main memory can be huge (many GBs), it is very slow to access.
+Instead CPUs load data from a smaller, higher speed bank of memory, called cache.
+Loading data from cache is super fast, but every time you try and load a memory address that is not stored in cache, the cache must make a trip to main memory and slowly load in some data.
+This delay can result in the CPU sitting around idle for a long time, and is referred to as a 'cache miss'.

+This means that the first time you run a function, it may run slowly, because the data is not in cache.
+The second and later times, it may run much faster because the data is in cache.
+So always use averages when timing, and be aware of the effects of cache.

+Understanding cache is also crucial to CPU optimization.
+If you have an algorithm (routine) that loads small bits of data from randomly spread out areas of main memory, this can result in a lot of cache misses, a lot of the time, the CPU will be waiting around for data to operate on instead of doing any work.
+Instead, if you can make your data accesses localised, or even better, access memory in a linear fashion (like a continuous list), then the cache will work optimally and the CPU will be able to work as fast as possible.

 ## SceneTree